Jratanya/why-test-conversational-ai/FRAMEWORK.md

 > “Why do you need my phone number?”

-AI:
+Virtual Assistant:

 > “We need your KRA PIN to comply with our regulator.”

 The KRA PIN statement may be factually correct.

-The response is still wrong because it does not answer the question asked.
+However, the response is still wrong because it does not answer the question asked.

 ### Red flag